MichaelAHood/readmissions-risk-scorer/README.md

 ## 5. Solution Background

-This solution originated through Intel's partnership with Cloudera to conduct a pilot program with a large hospital group to use predictive analytics reduce readmission rates.
+This solution originated through Intel's partnership with Cloudera to conduct a pilot program with a Large Hospital Group to use predictive analytics to reduce readmission rates.

 Intel Data Scientists used the hospital historical patient data -- combined with census data -- to help doctor's pinpoint which patients were a high readmission risk.
 Hospital staff were able to administer additional care to indetify any shortcommings in the treatment and dicharge plan, thereby reducing overall readmission rates.